 Butter, Ghee, lard, and coconut oil are medium and short chain fatty acids -- they are saturated.
 They turn solid at room temperature.
-Their molecular layout is short and straight, their carbons are fully loaded with hydrogens giving them stability (why they are called saturated, they are saturated with hydrogens) -- and why butter or beef fat is solid at room temperature -- this is why they give our cellular walls stability.
+Their molecular layout is short and straight, their carbons are fully loaded with hydrogens giving them stability -why butter or beef fat is solid at room temperature -- this is why they give our cellular walls stability.